 What are contradictions, and what is Dialetheism?

 First of all, let's get this word ‘contradiction’ clear, because it is used by people in different ways (and that's fine).
 But when logicians use the term, they have a very specific meaning.
 Namely things of the form: it is and it is not.
 So, the sun is shining, and it's not shining.
 Donald Trump is corrupt, and Donald Trump is not corrupt.
 All men are mortal, it's not the case that all men are mortal, et cetera, et cetera.
 Those are the things that logicians mean by contradictions.
-And there's a principle in Western philosophy called the Principle of Non-Contradiction [henceforth, PNC], which says that nothing like that can possibly be true.
+And there's a principle in Western Philosophy called the Principle of Non-Contradiction [henceforth, PNC], which says that nothing like that can possibly be true.

 It's defended by Aristotle in the Metaphysics, and it's clear that he thinks that some people before him believed that some contradictions were true.
 But he takes them in his sights, and he argues against them, even though the arguments are really not very good—and that's the view of modern scholars of the Metaphysics, not just my view.
 Nonetheless, his defence of the PNC launched the principal into orthodoxy in Western Philosophy.
-Since Aristotle, most philosophers have assumed - I use that word advisedly - that the principle is correct and have done their philosophy on that basis—so much so that there's hardly a defence of the PNC since Aristotle in the West, which is kind of interesting.
+Since Aristotle, most philosophers have assumed (I use that word advisedly) that the principle is correct and have done their philosophy on that basis—so much so that there's hardly a defence of the PNC since Aristotle in the West, which is kind of interesting.
 I mean it's just so embedded in the culture that nobody even thought it needed a defence.

 Dialetheism is a jargon word which I made up with an old and sadly deceased friend of mine, Richard Routley/Sylvan, a number of years ago now.
-A Dialetheia is a true contradiction: Di-alethia, two-truths.
+A Dialetheia is a true contradiction: Di-aletheia, two-truths.
 Dialetheism is the view that there are some true contradictions.

 How did you become a Dialetheist?

 So my training was in mathematical logic and I got interested in Gödel's theorems, which were profound results in mathematics and mathematical logic in the 20th century, and they steer very close to the wind when it comes to paradox.
 Gödel's original argument for incompleteness is a very close cousin of the liar paradox.
 So I got interested in paradox and, for various reasons which I won't go into now, I became convinced that some of these arguments were veridical - they're just sound arguments for contradictions.
 And so I started to work on how you articulate this view in logic—what kind of logic you need, what its properties would be, and so on.
 Thinking that you've got a veridical argument for contradiction can only ever be a first move in the game.
-You’ve then got to work out how that move works in detail, and that's where a lot of the hard work has gone into in dialetheism in the last fifty years.
+You’ve then got to work out how that move works in detail, and that's where a lot of the hard work has gone into in Dialetheism in the last fifty years.
 There's a branch of logic called paraconsistent logic, which deals with logical theories in which you can have contradictions which are isolated.
 They don't blow-up in your face as they do in standard logic.
 A lot of work has gone into that area of logic in the last 50 years.